UPDATE 2-Hezbollah leader warns that protests could push Lebanon into chaos

 Praising the protest movement for achieving "unprecedented" economic reforms announced this week, he said Lebanon must now search for ways to move forward and prevent a dangerous power vacuum.
 Nasrallah is considered one of the country's most influential figures.
 Hezbollah, a Shi'ite group, has a presence in government and a well-armed militia that has fought in Syria for President Bashar al Assad.

-The protests that have paralysed Lebanon took a more violent turn on Friday when groups supporting Hezbollah pushed into a peaceful demonstration in Beirut, scuffling with protesters and forcing riot police to intervene.
-Dressed in plain black t-shirts common to Hezbollah supporters, the men shouted "we heed your call, Nasrallah".
+The protests that have paralyzed Lebanon took a more violent turn on Friday when groups supporting Hezbollah pushed into a peaceful demonstration in Beirut, scuffling with protesters and forcing riot police to intervene.
+Dressed in plain black t-shirts common to Hezbollah supporters, the men shouted: "We heed your call, Nasrallah".

 Two protesters were wounded in the scuffles, Lebanon's Red Cross said.
 Riot police with masks and batons were dispatched to the square to defuse the situation as people began hurling stones and sticks.
 The scuffles came just an hour before Nasrallah spoke in a television broadcast.